They say that whoever manages to master time will become all-powerful.

 You might think that you’ll systemize what you are doing throughout the day or as soon as you wake up, however more often than not that’s not the case.

-You might wake up and not feel in the mood for doing anything particular, that’s why you should have a clear idea from the day before.
+You might wake up and not feel in the mood for doing anything in particular, that’s why you should have a clear idea from the day before.

 Self-discipline also plays a huge role, because if you are running your own business, then you don’t have a boss to tell you what you MUST do.